In This Article

 Firstly, since we know that Microsoft 365 recognizes accounts that are Disabled, to address the problem we can run a PowerShell script that automatically sets the expired account to disabled in Active Directory.
 A second option would be to run a script that automatically moves any expired accounts to an Organizational Unit that is not synced to Microsoft 365.
 In both scenarios, the user(s) will no longer be able to login into their Microsoft 365 account.
 The script could also perform certain clean-up operations, such as disabling expired email accounts, deleting or achieving data, removing the Microsoft 365 license from the account, or any other relevant tasks.

-If you’d like to see how the Lepide Data Security Platform can help you improve AD and Microsoft 365 security, schedule a demo with one of our engineers or start your free trial today.
+If you’d like to see how the Lepide Data Security Platform can help you improve AD and Microsoft 365 security, schedule a demo with one of our engineers.

 Philip Robinson